Zygor’s Guide for the Win

 - No Battlegrounds are covered, so if you’re collecting XP by killing other players then, as with instances, the guide will catch up with you when you go back to questing.

 - Dungeons are covered, but you don’t need a guide for those.
 All the quest-givers are just inside the dungeon doors.
-Doing a lot of dungeons will put you ahead of the guide, but advancing to your new position in the guide is easy.
+When you are done Zygor will pick up your new level and act accordingly.

 - There is a “gear selection” feature, which recommends the best gear of the available rewards.
 Sometimes we don’t agree with the suggestions, and so we leave it off.
 Feel free to use it if you like the suggestions.